bitovi/academy/src/react-exercises/2-form-control.md

 ## Next Steps

-✏️ Head over to the [next lesson](click-handlers.html) to learn more about JSX.
+✏️ Head over to the [next lesson](click-handlers.html) to gain more fluency using click handlers.